Suri312006/Hermes/documents/report/main.typ

 the latencies are in the order of epoch times, with a really complex architecture due to the underlying mixnets to route messages.

-The SPARTA #cite(<sparta>) construction offers a metadata-private anonymous communication system, and for the first part of my project it'll detail the implementation of SPARTA-LL.
+The SPARTA #cite(<sparta>) construction offers a metadata-private, anonymous communication system, and for the first part of my project it'll detail the implementation of SPARTA-LL.
 Then, taking inspiration from Groove, I wanted to add multi-device functionality to SPARTA.
 Additionally I've been able to get my SPARTA implementation running inside an AWS Nitro Enclave!

 == Threat Model
+We inherit the threat model presented by the original SPARTA paper.
+The adversary is a global active attacker with the following capabilities.

+- control / modify all network links
+- participate in the protocol
+- observe traffic for an arbitrary amount of time
+- can breach everything on the server excluding the enclave code

 // Technical Sections.
 Describe the methods, algorithms, or formal results related to your project
 // as precisely and concisely as you can.
 Generously use examples for clarity.